Blue-Weasel-Technology/Event/README.md

 Setup:

+Selenium Web Scraping

+This project includes Selenium for web scraping purposes.
+Currently, it scrapes data from a specified web source and displays the results directly in the terminal.
+No front-end display is implemented yet.

 Lombok:
 - Lombok is included to make the `Event` class cleaner.
 - It automatically generates Getters, Setters, Constructors, Hashcode, and Equals methods during runtime.